Multimodal Fusion of EMG and Vision for Human Grasp Intent Inference in Prosthetic Hand Control: Experimental Results

 \autoref{fig:fusion_acc} visualizes the average validation accuracy of EMG, vision and fusion modules over time.
 The accuracy at each time is defined as the frequency of appearance of the correct label as the maximum probability in a classifier's output probability distribution.
 We observe that the classification of visual information can perform decently almost at all times and without significant changes except during the grasp phase and some portions of the neighbouring phases where the object is most likely occluded.
 On the other hand, EMG information can complement this deficiency, given that the subject's hand is mostly active during this phase.
 This is clearly evident in \autoref{fig:fusion_acc} as the EMG classification outperform visual classifier.
 The complementary characteristic of EMG and visual information is also noticeable at rest phases where the subject's hand is least active.
 During resting, the object of interest is clearly visible by camera, therefore resulting in high accuracy of the visual classifier.

 In addition to this complementary behaviour, fusion is always outperforming each individual classifier.
 This means that fusion can add additional robustness even when both sources provide enough information for a correct decision.
 To provide more details, the summary of each module's accuracy is provided in \autoref{tab:acc_per_phase} in different phases.
+As outlined in the aforementioned table, the grasp classification accuracy while solely utilizing the Gesture classifier on the EMG modality is 81.64\% during the reaching phase.
+On the other hand, solely relying on the visual modality, the visual classifier yields 80.5\% accuracy during the reaching phase.
+Combining these two provides a significant improvement of 95.3\% accuracy which results in 13.66\% improvement for the EMG modality and 14.8\% improvement compared with the visual modality alone.

 Having a robust control of the grasp type at all times is essential especially at reaching phase, where the actual grasping decision is sent to the robot's actuators.
 Fusion of visual and EMG evidence enables robust classification of grasp types, giving the robotic hand enough time to perform the grasp.
-Moreover, we recommend utilizing robot control policy to exploit past decisions into their fusion based on their system configurations and constraints, as our experiments show that by simply smoothing fusion decisions, the average accuracy is further increased to the significant value of $96.8\%$.
+The existing fusion method operates exclusively based on the instantaneous outcomes of each modality, rendering it stationary in time and, in essence, memory-less.
+This approach entails making decisions at a specific moment without considering the historical context of past decisions.
+To introduce temporal dynamics and incorporate the influence of prior decisions, one could explore methodologies such as a Kalman filter or a neural network.
+These mechanisms have the capacity to leverage the history of past decisions, allowing the fusion process to be more adaptive and informed by the temporal evolution of the data.
+Therefore, we recommend utilizing robot control policy to exploit past decisions into their fusion based on their system configurations and constraints, as our experiments show that by simply smoothing fusion decisions, the average accuracy is further increased to the significant value of $96.8\%$.
 We suggest that future studies can also utilize more sophisticated methods based on machine learning and deep learners for fusion of the information.